chuwuwang/sunmi-react-native-print-demo/README.md

 - Parameter
     - None
 - Return
-    - Callback, return a Boolean type instruction operation result.
+    - Callback, return a Bool type instruction operation result.

 ### 4. setBold()
 Set the font bold, the default is false.